-Join the Prime Minister of Azad Kashmir, Baroness Dorothy Thornhill, Lord Hussain, Mosques across the UK & many more who will be travelling to deliver the large aid convoy organised by Al-Mustafa Welfare Trust in partnership with:
+The Prime Minister of Azad Kashmir, Baroness Dorothy Thornhill, Lord Hussain, Mosques across the UK & many more who have joined with us to deliver the large aid convoy organised by Al-Mustafa Welfare Trust in partnership with:

 Our Aid Convoy reached Chakothi LoC on the 26th October 2019 and was handed over to the Pakistan Red Crescent (PRC) under the supervision of the International Rescue Committee.